 The Foundation makes grants to nonprofit organizations that include foundations, institutes, NGOs, associations, educational organizations, and others.

 Grants in the environment program generally range from US$50 thousand to US$1 million.

 Grant seekers are requested to study the Foundation’s grant-making criteria, and to review previous grants in its grants database.

-Applicants that meet the Foundation’s requirements can submit Letters of Enquiry according to the relevant guidelines.
-Letters of enquiry may be submitted at any time.
+Applicants that meet the Foundation’s requirements can submit Letters of Inquiry according to the relevant guidelines.
+Letters of inquiry may be submitted at any time.